jboss-developer/jboss-eap-quickstarts/ejb-remote/README.md

 Undeploy the Archive
 --------------------

-To undeploy the server side component from the JBoss server:
+To undeploy the server side component from the JBoss EAP server:

 1. Navigate to the server-side subdirectory: